Gypsy and Traveller caravan count: quality report

 Data for the Gypsy and Traveller Caravan Count is subject to seasonality.
 To compare figures over time it is advised to look at the winter and summer counts each year separately.
 The count takes place twice a year to reflect winter residence and summer travelling trends and changes.
 Previous years’ figures indicate that the number of unauthorised caravans are higher during the summer (July) count.

 Equivalent information for England is available via the GOV.UK website.
-Census dates for England and Wales are usually aligned in advance to minimise double-counting of caravans travelling across the border.
-However, the Ministry of Housing, Communities and Local Government (MHCLG) did not undertake a count in January 2021.
+Caravan count dates for England and Wales are usually aligned in advance to minimise double-counting of caravans travelling across the border.
+However, the Department for Levelling Up, Housing and Communities (DLUHC) did not undertake a count in January 2021.

 We follow the Welsh Government’s statistical revisions policy.